MohamedElalawy/Mastering-Embedded-System-Learn-In-Depth/Git/Git_Lecture_Notes.md

-Got it!
-Let me revise the explanation with the correct directory name, "RepoTest":

----

 In this part of my Git learning journey, I focused on setting up a new Git repository for my project.
 Here's what I did step by step: